FN-Finance Courses

 FN 460.
 Finance Internship.
 1-3 Hour.

-A work experience to enable students to better integrate academic knowledge with practical applications and to enhance students' educational experiences by making subsequent study more meaningful.
+Work experience designed to enable students to better integrate academic knowledge with practical applications and to enhance students' educational experiences by making subsequent study more meaningful.
 Permission of the instructor required.

 FN 470.
 Real Estate Finance.
 3 Hours.